Bangladesh national under-23 football team: 2010 South Asian Games

 The 2010 South Asian Games took place in Dhaka, Bangladesh.
 The Bangladesh Football Federation appointed Serbian coach Zoran Đorđević only three weeks before the tournament.
 The hosts opened the tournament with a 3–0 victory over Nepal, on 30 January 2010.
 In the following game, held two days later, the team confirmed their semi-finals berth by thrashing Bhutan 4–0.
-They finished group winners as Mohamed Zahid Hossain scored the only goal in a 1–0 victory over Maldives in the final group game.
-In the semi-final against tournament favourites, India, who fielded an U-20 team, Tawhidul Alam Sabuz scored the lone goal in front of 20,000 fans present in the Bangabandhu National Stadium and sent the hosts to the final.
+They finished group winners as Zahid Hossain scored the only goal in a 1–0 victory over Maldives in the final group game.
+In the semi-final against tournament favourites, India, who fielded an U-20 team, Tawhidul Alam scored the lone goal in front of 20,000 fans present in the Bangabandhu National Stadium and sent the hosts to the final.
 In the gold medal match against Afghanistan, the team outplayed their opponents 4–0 and set a new tournament record of not conceding a single goal for five consecutive games.
 This was also the country's first South Asian Games football triumph since the tournament's re-introduction as an under-23 competition in 2002.
 Nonetheless, coach Zoran decided against extending his contract and departed only six days after the tournament concluded.
 Eventually, the team which was branded as the Golden generation were unable replicate the same form during the 2010 Asian Games and also as senior internationals.